Video Annotation for Autonomous Driving: Key Techniques and Benefits

 • Ignored: This means that an object is present but is 'ignored' for training due to the irrelevance of the task (for example falling snowflakes which may confuse the model in tagging it as another object).

 Autonomous vehicles then learn how to use these accurate video annotation techniques and develop a detailed understanding of the environment of operation.
-True understanding is critical to making sure they can traverse a convoluted real-world environment both safely and efficiently; as such, high-quality data annotation is an absolute requirement for autonomous technology development.
+True understanding is critical to making sure they can traverse a convoluted real-world environment both safely and efficiently; as such, high-quality data annotation services are an absolute requirement for autonomous technology development.

 Addressing Challenges in Video Annotation for Autonomous Driving